shiluwu23/EC601-Miniproject1/README.md

-# twitter-API-test
+BU EC601 mini project 3
-BU EC601 mini project 1
+This mini project contains two database implementations with MySQL and MongoDB.